mig-migazi/IOT---Cloud/edge/README.md

 ### 1. Prerequisites

 - Python 3.9+
-- Docker (optional)
+- Docker (for containerized deployment)
-- IzumaNetworks API credentials
+- socat (for TCP forwarding to Edge Core)
+- Network access to Edge Core service (192.168.1.198:8081)

 ### 2. Configuration